EndPointCorp/end-point-blog/2021/05/20/database-design-using-composite-keys.html.md

 One disadvantage of using composite keys is to store more data on tables as references.
 You would also need more space for the indexes as the reference columns often need to be indexed.
 However storage is the cheapest of resources, and the performance advantages easily outweigh the extra storage.

 The main performance advantage of using composite keys is eliminating the need for many joins as mentioned before.
 However, when you do need to join many tables, the query planner would have many different paths.
 It’s the query planners’ strong suit to find the best join order.
-Composite keys allow them to come up with better plans on many scenarios.
+Composite keys allow them to come up with better plans in many scenarios.
 To demonstrate this, let’s get our join-all-tables query and add some WHERE conditions:

 ```sql
 SELECT *